 - open a dialog which list all main / library code definitions (variables, constants and functions), definitions can be clicked on to access them quickly in the code, all added code bookmarks are also shown here (see Code editor section below)

 - clone the code editor in a separate window

-- GLSL inputs import dialog (inputs can be accessed with
+- inputs import dialog (inputs can be accessed with

-The fragment input panel is a complete list of all the added inputs, each of them appear as a thumbnail near the import button, nothing will be shown in the panel if no inputs were added.
+The fragment input panel is a complete list of all added inputs, each of them appear as a thumbnail near the import button, nothing will be shown in the panel if no inputs were added.

-You can find the input id by hovering over the thumbnail or in the title of the complex input settings dialog.
+You can find the input id by hovering over the thumbnail or in the title of the input settings dialog.

-GLSL inputs can be ordered in real-time by drag & drop as shown above.
+Inputs can be ordered in real-time by drag & drop as shown above.